JPJPJPOPOP/CoNLL-U_cycles-1/README.md

 python3 main.py file.txt
 ```

-This will parse a file.txt in the conllu format, and list cycles.
+This will parse a file.txt in the CoNLL-U format, and list cycles.